 - Share photos from your chapter's Fat Talk Free Week events on social media!

 Friday - Fat Talk Free® in Review

 - Check the BodyImage3D social media outlets and website for a recap of the week.
-We'll highlight photos, videos, interviews and more from both individuals and chapter participation in Fat Talk Free Week 2013!
+We'll highlight photos, videos, interviews and more.
+Both individual and chapter participation will be featured!

 In 2005, Tri Delta partnered with Dr. Carolyn Becker, a professor and researcher at Trinity University to pilot a groundbreaking peer-led eating disorders prevention and awareness program, designed for sorority women.
 In 2008, the program was branded and renamed Reflections: Body Image Program and Tri Delta began disseminating this first evidence-based, peer-led eating disorder prevention program repeatedly shown to work by independent scientists, among its collegiate chapters.
 In the process, Tri Delta recognized the prevalence and damaging effects of chasing the thin ideal and "fat talk" on women of all ages in our society.
 Therefore, to compliment Reflections, Tri Delta launched Fat Talk Free Week as a major body activism movement for all women using the principles of Reflections.